hasselmonians/RatCatcher/README.md

 5. Save the data.

 The `index` is set by the job scheduler.
 If you have 10 jobs, it goes from 1-10, and is stored in the environment variable `$SGE_TASK_ID`.
 The `batchify` function sets up the call to the MATLAB batch function from inside the batch script, and so sets the `index` argument to the task ID.

+The `batchname` is the `experimenter-alphanumeric-analysis` character vector that specifies which `filenames.txt` and `cellnums.csv` files to read.

 The `location` is the full path to where on the cluster the batch function needs to look to find the `filenames.txt` and `cellnums.csv` that tell it how to access the data.

 The `outfile` is the full path to where the data should be stored.
 Usually, this is the same as the location plus something extra, like `..output-1.csv` etc. Files are automatically named by `batchify` to correspond to the identity in the `filename.txt` file _and_ the `$SGE_TASK_ID` variable.